juergenschubert/docker-ubuntu-grafana-influxdb/README.md

 **More will come - let me know what you need**
 # Tips and tricks

-## How to add DDALERT DB manual on your InfluxDB?
+## How to add DDALERT DB on your InfluxDB?
 start a ssh and go to your InfluxDB.
 start the influxdb cli with:
 >influx